surftemp/eo-pipelines/README.md

 create_pipelines pipeline_template.yaml parameters.csv /tmp/pipelines
 ```

-where pipeline_template.yaml is a pipeline with template parameters surrounded by curly brackets
+where pipeline_template.yaml is a pipeline with template parameters surrounded by dollar+curly brackets

 ```
 nodes: